 The Kempner’s computer cluster will incorporate a range of hardware and software technologies— including specialized machine learning accelerators and advanced networking capabilities— to enable large-scale experimentation among researchers.
 Using this computing power, the Kempner’s scientists will be able to train state-of-the-art machine learning systems and analyze large data sets, both of which are critical to advancing research on the study of intelligence.

 The Kempner will build its computing capacity over time.
-In the spring of 2022 the Kempner opened its computing cluster with an initial pilot installation of 144 NVIDIA A100 accelerators.
-Once fully assembled, the cluster will consist of the equivalent of approximately 800-1000 A100s or the contemporary equivalent.
+In the spring of 2022 the Kempner opened its computing cluster with an initial pilot installation of 144 A100-40GB GPUs.
+In October 2023, the Institute announced that it had purchased an additional 384 H100-80 GB Nvidia GPUs to be added to the computational cluster.
 Once the full cluster is operational, the Kempner plans on annual upgrades and retirement of older machines to ensure that it stays up to date and maintains the compute capacity to support continuous cutting-edge research.

 In addition to building the computer cluster itself, the Kempner is also assembling a team of software engineers who will help researchers and students make the most effective possible use of the cluster and share their work open-source.

-The Institute was launched in December of 2021, funded by a $500 million gift from the Chan Zuckerberg Initiative foundation.
-The institute’s name honors Mark Zuckerberg’s mother, Karen Kempner Zuckerberg, and her parents — Zuckerberg’s grandparents — Sidney and Gertrude Kempner.
+The Institute was launched in December of 2021, funded by a generous gift from the Chan Zuckerberg Initiative.
+The Institute’s name honors Mark Zuckerberg’s mother, Karen Kempner Zuckerberg, and her parents — Zuckerberg’s grandparents — Sidney and Gertrude Kempner.